rust-lang/reference/src/types.md

 `Copy`.
 Releasing a reference has no effect on the value it points to, but referencing of a [temporary value](expressions.html#temporary-lifetimes) will keep it alive during the scope of the reference itself.

+### Mutable references (`&mut`)

+These also point to memory owned by some other value.
+A mutable reference type is written `&mut type` or `&'a mut type`.
+A mutable reference (that hasn't been borrowed) is the only way to access the value it points to, so is not `Copy`.

 ### Raw pointers (`*const` and `*mut`)